Key Takeaways

 5. Defining the Accounting

-Different businesses use different methods and technologies for accounting and reporting.
+Different businesses use different methods and technologies for accounting and bookkeeping.
 At times, a controller may also assign the task to take care of defining the accounting techniques and technologies to use in a business.

 When Should I Hire a CFO for My Business?

-It may be clear from the previous section that the controller is devotee to taking care of intermediate-level tasks of the business.
 The difference between a CFO and a controller can be even more clear once you get a hang of the requirements of a business.
 Now that you know what is a CFO, let’s understand when your business may require to hire a CFO.

 1. Superior Reporting Requirements